Unsupervised Denoising for Signal-Dependent and Row-Correlated Imaging Noise: Introduction

 \section{Introduction}

-Imaging is often affected by the presence of noise, posing a challenge in the processing of recorded data.
-This is especially true in scientific imaging where technology is routinely pushed to the boundary of what is possible.
-Consequently, data is often pre-processed in an attempt to remove imaging noise before downstream analysis.
-Over the years, a variety of denoising approaches have been devised~\cite{laine2021imaging}, including traditional filter-based methods~\cite{dabov2006image} and later, supervised deep learning-based methods~\cite{weigert2018content}, which use training data to learn a mapping from noisy to clean images.
+Microscopy has wide ranging applications in natural sciences.
+As imaging technology is routinely pushed to its limits, microscopy images become affected by the presence of noise.
+This poses a challenge in downstream analysis, making denoising an important preprocessing step.
+Over the years, various denoising approaches have been devised~\cite{laine2021imaging}, from traditional filter-based methods~\cite{dabov2006image} to supervised deep learning-based methods~\cite{weigert2018content}.

-Supervised deep learning methods excel with respect to the quality of their output.
-However, these methods require paired training data, typically consisting of pairs of noisy and clean images.
-Unlike in applications with natural images (photographs), such paired data is often unobtainable in scientific imaging problems such as microscopy~\cite{izadi2023image, song2021noise2void, xu2021deformed2self}.
-As a consequence, the applicability of supervised denoising methods in many areas of scientific imaging is limited.
+Supervised deep learning-based methods excel with respect to the quality of their output, however, they require paired training data, typically consisting of pairs of noisy and clean images.
+Unlike in applications with consumer images (photographs), such paired data is often unobtainable in microscopy~\cite{izadi2023image, song2021noise2void, xu2021deformed2self}.
+Consequently, the applicability of supervised denoising methods in many areas of scientific imaging is limited.

-Self- and unsupervised methods (\eg~\cite{batson2019noise2self,krull2019noise2void,prakash2020fully,prakashinterpretable,eom2023statistically}) have been proposed as a solution to the lack of high quality training data.
-They can be trained directly on the data that is to be denoised and have substantially improved the practical applicability of denoising in scientific imaging.
-These methods separate imaging noise from the underlying signal by making assumptions about the statistical nature of the noise.
-Typically, they assume the noise is $(i)$ signal-independent (purely additive and occurs separately of the underlying signal)~\cite{salmon2022towards}, or $(ii)$ spatially uncorrelated (unstructured and occurs separately for each pixel)~\cite{krull2019noise2void, krull2020probabilistic, prakash2020fully, huang2021neighbor2neighbor, quan2020self2self}.
-We show examples of $(i)$ and $(ii)$ in \cref{fig:noisematrix}.
+Self- and unsupervised methods (\eg~\cite{batson2019noise2self,krull2019noise2void,prakash2020fully,prakashinterpretable,eom2023statistically}) have been proposed as a solution to the lack of paired training data.
+They can be trained directly on the data that is to be denoised and have substantially improved the practicality of denoising in scientific imaging.
+These methods separate the imaging noise from the underlying signal by making assumptions about the statistical nature of the noise.
+Typically, they assume the noise is $(i)$ signal-independent (purely additive and occurs separate from the underlying signal)~\cite{salmon2022towards}, or $(ii)$ spatially uncorrelated (unstructured and occurs separately for each pixel)~\cite{krull2019noise2void, krull2020probabilistic, prakash2020fully, huang2021neighbor2neighbor, quan2020self2self}.
+Examples of $(i)$ and $(ii)$ are in \cref{fig:noisematrix}.